antonvw/wex/ROADMAP.md

 # roadmap
-- improve doc for is_address
+- menus is a template class, is this really necessary
 - add a blame for previous version, as in github
-- process-imp should test whether event handler is ok, see test-process.
-- is the define BOOST_ASIO_HAS_STD_INVOKE_RESULT ON necessary?
-- menus is a template class, is this really necessary
-- more cppcheck (explicit constructor)
 - spaceship operator in test-stream tool gives compile error
 - add wex::accumulate
   - see also cmdline for find_if template